Installation

 Usage

 Use and flush the toilet normally.
-FlushRobot is not designed to completely take over the flushing process, because - without getting into details - the flush process is different with every use.
-The FlushRobot assumes that you will manually flush the toilet until the bowl is vacated.
+FlushRobot is not designed to completely take over the flushing process, because - without getting into details - the bowl content and the required flush process is different with every use.
+The FlushRobot assumes that you will manually flush the toilet until the bowl is emptied.

 Hose flush cycle